-COMPLIANCE MONITORING
+X. COMPLIANCE MONITORING

-IT IS LURTHER ORDERED that, for the purpose of monitoring Defendant Donohue's compliance with this Order, including the financial representations upon which the judgment was suspended and any failure to transfer any assets as required by this Order:
+IT IS FURTHER ORDERED that, for the purpose of monitoring Settling Defendant's compliance with this Order, including the financial representations upon which part of the judgment was suspended, and any failure to transfer any assets as required by this Order:

-- A. Within 14 days of receipt of a written request from a representatives of the Commission or the State of Florida.
-Defendant Donobue must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury: appear for depositions; and produce documents for inspection and copying.
-Plantiffs also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69. - B. For matters concerning this Order.
-Plaintiffs are authorized to communicate directly with Defendant Donohue.
-Defendant Donohue must permit representatives of the Commission and the State of Florida to interview any employee or other person affiliated with Defendant Donohue who has agreed to such an interview.
+A. Within 14 days of receipt of a written request from a representative of the Commission or Plaintiff, Settling Defendant must: submit additional compliance reports or other requested information, which must be sworn under penalty of perjury; appear for depositions; and produce documents for inspection and copying.
+The Commission and Plaintiff are also authorized to obtain discovery, without further leave of court, using any of the procedures prescribed by Federal Rules of Civil Procedure 29, 30 (including telephonic depositions), 31, 33, 34, 36, 45, and 69.

+B. For matters concerning this Order, the Commission and Plaintiff are authorized to communicate directly with Settling Defendant.
+Settling Defendant must permit representatives of the Commission and Plaintiff to interview any employee or other person affiliated with him who has agreed to such an interview.
 The person interviewed may have counsel present.

-- C. Plaintiffs may use all other lawful means, including posing, through their representatives as consumers, suppliers, or other individuals or entities, to Defendant Donohue or any individual or entity affiliated with Defendant Donohue, without the necessity of identification or prior notice.
-Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1. - D. Upon written request from a representative of the Commission or the State of Florida, any consumer reporting agency must furnish consumer reports concerning Defendant Donohue, pursuant to Section 604(1) of the Fair Credit Reporting Act.
-15 U.S.C. §1681b(a)(1).
+C. The Commission and Plaintiff may use all other lawful means, including posing, through its representatives as consumers, suppliers, or other individuals or entities, to Settling Defendant or any individual or entity affiliated with Settling Defendant, without the necessity of identification or prior notice.
+Nothing in this Order limits the Commission's lawful use of compulsory process, pursuant to Sections 9 and 20 of the FTC Act, 15 U.S.C. §§ 49, 57b-1.

+XI.
 RETENTION OF JURISDICTION